Spirited Away: Plot

-Ten-year-old Chihiro Ogino and her parents are traveling to their new home.
-Her father decides to take a shortcut and stops in front of a tunnel leading to what appears to be an abandoned amusement park, which Chihiro's father insists on exploring despite his daughter's protests.
-They find a restaurant stocked with food, which Chihiro's parents begin to eat.
-While exploring alone, Chihiro finds a bathhouse and meets a boy named Haku, who warns her to leave.
-However, Chihiro discovers that her parents have become pigs, and the exit is blocked.
+Ten-year-old Chihiro Ogino and her parents Akio and Yūko travel to their new home.
+Akio, taking a shortcut, stops in front of a tunnel leading to what appears to be an abandoned resort town, which Yūko insists on exploring over Chihiro's protestations.
+Upon finding a seemingly empty restaurant stocked with food, Chihiro's parents immediately begin to eat.
+While exploring further, Chihiro finds an enormous bathhouse and meets a boy named Haku, who warns her to return across the riverbed before sunset.
+However, spirits begin to appear, and Chihiro discovers that her parents have been transformed into pigs and that she cannot cross the now-flooded river.